Learn more about the Cortex Query Language view

 dataset = xdr_data | fields event_type, event_sub_type | dedup event_type, event_sub_type by asc _time | view highlight fields = event_sub_type values = "STREAM"

-Count the number of unique files accessed by each user, and show a column graph of the results.
+Count the number of unique files accessed by each user, and show a column graph of the results, where the number of unique files are grouped by username.
 This query uses comp count_distinct to calculate the number of unique files per username.

 Count the number of unique files accessed by each user, and display the results by popularity according to the most non-null values returned fields.
 This query uses comp count_distinct to calculate the number of unique files per username.